 Quite Book Page 10

 I added this page specifically for my nephew.
 I was able to find the black letters at a dollar store.
-I found them a lot easier to use than trying to cut out each letter by hand with black felt.
+The precut letters are a lot easier to use than trying to cut out each letter by hand with black felt.

 I also feel that it makes the quiet book look more professionally made.